keesiemeijer/meta-date-archive/readme.md

 Add a start and end date custom field to your posts for them to show up in the date archives.

+**Note**: If you only provide the end date custom field when saving a post the plugin automatically saves the start date custom field with the same value as the end date.

 It finds posts with overlapping start and end dates.
 For example if you're on a date archive for the month of may (`example.com/2015/05`) it displays posts that have the custom field values:

  * start date in may and end date in may.